isaacullah/isaacullah.github.io/_posts/2017-02-22-2017-SDSU-Experimental-Archaeology-Workshop.md

 We will continue the workshop in a follow-up session in which we will analyze the cut marks on the bones and the microwear on the tools.
 Stay tuned!

+***

+*Update:* Read the nice [writeup about the workshop in the SDSU Daily Aztec](http://www.thedailyaztec.com/81681/news/anthropology-students-use-primitive-tools-funded-by-student-success-fee/)!